stevendargaville/PFLARE/README.md

 3 - Multigrid methods on GPUs will often pin the coarse grids to the CPU, as GPUs are not very fast at the small solves that occur on coarse grids.
 We do not do this in PCAIR; instead we recommend using the GMRES polynomials applied matrix free as a coarse solver.
 In particular the polynomials which use the Newton basis are stable at high order and can therefore be combined with heavy truncation of the multigrid hierarchy.

-For example, on a single GPU with a 2D structured grid advection problem, truncating the number of levels to 11 (typically the coarsening gives 25 levels) and applying a 10th order Newton polynomial matrix-free as a coarse grid solver:
+For example, on a single NVIDIA GPU with a 2D structured grid advection problem, truncating the number of levels to 11 (typically the coarsening gives 25 levels) and applying a 10th order Newton polynomial matrix-free as a coarse grid solver:

 ``./adv_diff_2d.o -da_grid_x 1000 -da_grid_y 1000 -ksp_type richardson -pc_type air -pc_air_max_levels 11 -pc_air_coarsest_inverse_type newton -pc_air_coarsest_matrix_free_polys -pc_air_coarsest_poly_order 10 -dm_mat_type aijcusparse -dm_vec_type cuda``